Yagiz2873/Python-Fundamentals_1/README.md

 We can assign an integer to a variable then we can assign a string to the same variable.
 I think this is the best feature that Python has.

-Note: I will continue adding my other files about Python Pandas (files about EDA, Unsupervised Learning, Supervised Learning) as well as my course project files about Excel, SQL, Python, PowerBI later
+Note: I will continue adding my other files about Python Pandas (files about EDA, Unsupervised Learning, Supervised Learning) as well as my course project files about Excel, SQL, Python, PowerBI later.
+This project was a group project so, I am gonna show you some parts of the project that I've worked with.